Are your psychometric tests valid?

 There are two fundamental requirements for any workplace assessment, reliability and validity.
 A reliable test will produce a similar result every time.
-The validity, an essential part of a reliable psychometric test, helps to determine whether or not the test measures what we believe it to be measuring.
+The validity, an essential part of a reliable psychometric profiling tool, helps to determine whether or not the test measures what we believe it to be measuring.
 Validity is not regulated by a single test or statistic but by a body of research.
 It is important to note that, just because a test has reliability, it does not mean that it has validity.
 Extended DISC® Assessments are one of the most highly validated and reliable workplace assessments.
 Extended DISC® International completes a validation study bi-annually to ensure the results are reliable.

 Reliability refers to the consistency of a test.
 It ensures the test produces the same or similar results every time it is taken.
 One of the most common measures of reliability is test-retest reliability.
 In this method, the test is evaluated by administering an assessment twice at two different points in time.
 This type of reliability assumes that there will be no change in the behaviour being measured.
 Another form of reliability is Cronbach's Alpha which also provides a measure of consistency.
 A general suggestion is that robust scientific instruments should have a Cronbach's Alpha of at least 0.7.

 The reliability of Extended DISC Assessments is tested using a mixture of test-retest and Cronbach's Alpha Methods.
 The assessments consistently achieve Cronbach's Alpha of at least 0.79 across each DISC Style (D=0.84, I=0.82, S=0.85 and C=0.79) which indicates that test-retest correlation is high.
 If your client or company is asking for proof that an assessment is consistent or reliable, Cronbach's Alpha is a great indication!